stoic-doc/Community/README.md

-# Questions & Answers
+# STOIC Community Portal

-This workbook captures all [Questions & Answers](https://github.com/stoic-doc/Answers.stoic/discussions) about the STOIC product.
+Welcome to the STOIC Community Portal!